-A hotdish is a one-dish meal popular in the Midwest but especially prevalent in Minnesota.
+A hotdish is a one-dish meal popular throughout the Midwest but it’s especially prevalent in Minnesota.
 Hotdish recipes come in many forms but always contain three basic components – a starch, a protein, and a vegetable.
 All of the ingredients are layered on top of each other and bound with creamy sauce.

 Origins of the Hotdish

 Hearty and affordable, hotdish recipes were created with the intention of being a quick and easy way to feed labor workers without breaking the bank.

 The word “hotdish” first appeared in a Minnesotan cookbook published by the Grace Lutheran Ladies Aid in the 1930s.
 This version used hamburger meat, elbow macaroni, and peas.
 Over the years the recipe evolved, and incorporated a binding ingredient.
 This version especially took off when Campbell’s soup released their condensed cream soup in 1934.
 Later, when frozen tater tots were sold on shelves, they were used to replace the macaroni, and the dish was complete!